silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 Be careful with the next part, because the obvious reading is the wrong one.
 My objection is not that I have been grouped with people I would rather not be grouped with.
 Those are people.
 I have no complaint about their company, and anyone who reads this as *don't confuse me with them* has taken precisely the wrong thing from it.
 Two separate wrongs are happening in that grid of pictures.
 Their condition is being used as stock photography for someone else's.
 And mine is being handed a face it does not have.

 That borrowed face is a large part of why you do not recognise me.
 You are carrying a picture.
 I do not match it.
-So when I tell you the word applies to me, you hear a claim rather than a fact - because you can see perfectly well that I am not what you were shown.
+So when I tell you the word *autistic* applies to me, you hear a claim rather than a fact - because you can see perfectly well that I am not what you were shown.

-Then there is the symbol.
+Then there are the symbols - a puzzle piece, an infinity sign.
 For decades the word has been attached to the puzzle piece - the missing fragment, the thing incomplete.
 Gernsbacher and colleagues tested whether that imagery carries the meaning its defenders insist it doesn't, and found that it does: puzzle-piece imagery evoked incompleteness, imperfection, oddity. [^4] It was never neutral.
 People just stopped noticing.

 And when researchers ask people to go and find an image that represents autism, the gap shows up directly.
 Atherton and colleagues did exactly that with 163 adults, and autistic participants were far more likely than non-autistic ones to choose images of isolation, of emotional difficulty, and of being misunderstood. [^5] Asked to picture the same word, we do not picture the same thing.
-We picture what it is like.
+We picture what it *is* like.
 You picture what it looks like.

 Then there is television.
 You have met Rain Man and you have met Sheldon Cooper, and between them they have taught you that autistic people are either savants or comic obsessives.
 Nordahl-Hansen and colleagues went through screen portrayals against the diagnostic criteria and found what anyone living this already knew: the characters are not representative, they cluster around a narrow and unusual presentation, and they are most people's only sustained exposure to the subject. [^6] The authors of that work are careful to note the visibility has real value. [^7] So am I. But you did not learn about autism.
 You learned a character, and you have been checking real people against it ever since.